Healthy chicken and potato soup with peas, carrots, and parsley, a classic chicken soup recipe ready in about 30 minutes.

 This chicken and potato soup is a wonderful little dish, full of flavor and good ingredients: chicken breast, carrots, potatoes, and peas.
 I made a huge pot the other day and it was gone by the evening, all of us ate it both for lunch and dinner and there was not a single potato left in the pot at the end of the day.

 You just cannot go wrong with chicken soup: it is easy and quick to make, versatile and I cannot imagine anyone saying that it doesn't taste good.
-It is just one of those dishes that taste good no matter what, comfort food, mama's cooking, warmth, and love.
+It is just one of those dishes that taste good no matter what: comfort food, mama's cooking, warmth, and love.

-Alternative vegetables:
+Alternative vegetables

-- You can play around with the vegetables using whatever you have on hand.
+You can play around with the vegetables using whatever you have on hand.

-- I usually use peas from the freezer, but if I happen to have some sugar peas, they are delicious as well (a bit more expensive though).
+I usually use peas from the freezer, but if I happen to have some sugar peas, they are delicious as well (a bit more expensive, though).

-- You could replace the peas altogether and add some finely chopped cauliflower or broccoli (although that is bound to make my kids very unhappy) or you can substitute small pasta for the potatoes.
-The choice is yours, the soup will taste good no matter what.
+You could replace the peas altogether and add some finely chopped cauliflower or broccoli (although that is bound to make my kids very unhappy), or you can substitute small pasta for the potatoes.
+The choice is yours; the soup will taste good no matter what.

-I would usually add some more detailed instructions on how to cook a particular recipe at this point, but this chicken and potato soup is so easy to make, there is really nothing else I can think of adding.
+I would usually add some more detailed instructions on how to cook a particular recipe at this point, but this chicken and potato soup is so easy to make, and there is really nothing else I can think of adding.
 Just enjoy it!

 Chicken and Potato Soup